 Before we jump in, let’s get the Minimum Order Quantity (MOQ) definition down pat.
 It’s fairly self-explanatory, but essentially refers to the minimum amount that can be ordered from a wholesaler supplier.
 For example, if you have an MOQ of 100 units or $100, your customers must be able to purchase at least 100 units or spend $100 to be able to buy from you.

 Specifying MOQs is beneficial in ensuring you’re making a healthy profit margin and keeping a stable cash flow.
 Using TradeGecko’s B2B eCommerce platform, you can set an MOQ by specifying the lowest quantity of a certain product that you are willing to sell to any buyer.

 Killing it in the wholesale business requires you to understand one essential truth:

 You are the boss of your business.
 That’s right – even if you feel that you are at your customer’s mercy to make money, there’s only one boss and that’s YOU.
 And you need to own it!

 How do you “own it” in the wholesale business?
 By setting Minimum Order Quantity terms.

-Good news: That’s NOT the case in wholesale.
-Most wholesalers set their MOQ terms - say $100, $500 or $1000 - in order to preserve their cash flow and peace of mind.
+Good news: That’s NOT the case when you run a wholesale business online.
+Most wholesalers set their MOQ terms – say $100, $500 or $1000 – in order to preserve their cash flow and peace of mind.

 Minimum Order Quantity (MOQ) simply means the minimum amount your retailer has to spend per order to be able to stock your products at their store.

-The minimum order quantity allows you to make up for the reduced prices by selling larger volumes - which means you are ensuring that you get bigger wads of cash with each order.
-(Ah, the joys of economies of scale!)
+The Minimum Order Quantity allows you to make up for the reduced profit margins that are typical of wholesale businesses by selling larger volumes – which means you are ensuring that you get bigger wads of cash with each order (the benefits of economies of scale!).